dudeguythethird/clicker-game/README.md

 ### Browser Testing

 I have recorded videos of myself testing the project across all the major browsers, available on Windows, [here](https://drive.google.com/drive/folders/1r7CLiZb6ucip8Xx9JeeDGuRnenri0thK?usp=sharing).
+The videos have the same earlier layour as the screenshots above, again though, the functionality they show has not changed.

 ### Chrome lighthouse report: